Best way to explore Delhi in 3 days

 Food precautions:

-- Drink only package water
+• Drink only package water.

-Concluding note
+Concluding Note

 While I’m yet to come to terms with the way people in general behave here, I must say that I have got a way to love the city.
 Its heritage is unmatched.
 The cosmopolitan vibes of Delhi are so good to experience!
-It offers wonderful food, both street food, and classy food.
+It offers wonderful food, both street food, and modern food.

 I hope this article helps you plan the best way to explore Delhi.
 Do write to us, if you have another best way to explore Delhi!